 An internship in the 16th-century Journal Book Review Office.
-(1)
+(1) Lecture: 3 hrs/wk.
+Prerequisite: Permission.

 403 Museum Practicum

 Experience in the field of museum management under the guidance of the Salem Museum director.
 (1) Prerequisite: Permission of the instructor.